'Humankind' expansion 'Together We Rule' will deliver spies and statecraft

 Amplitude Studios has revealed Together We Rule, the first expansion for Humankind that adds espionage and more diplomacy options to the turn-based strategy game.

-Together We Rule is set to launch in Autumn 2022 for all storefront versions of the PC game.
+Together We Rule is set to launch in autumn 2022 for all storefront versions of the PC game.

 As to what it includes, publisher Sega says players will “see the world in a new light and manage conflicts differently with new gameplay features focused on diplomacy and espionage.”